“It is not the strongest of the species that survives, nor the most intelligent, but the one most responsive to change.”

 - Historical AdWords account performance

 Facebook works slightly differently and incorporates numerous social factors to determine the quality of an ad.
 Similarly, Outbrain runs more than 45 algorithms to recommend each piece of content, the two major indicators being your CPC bid and CTR.
-This translates into their RPM scoring (revenue per 1,000 pageviews) which basically determines the amount of visitors you’re going to get.
+This translates into their RPM scoring (revenue per 1,000 pageviews) which basically determines the number of visitors you’re going to get.

 Up until this point, it sounded pretty simple, right?